bemijonathan/simple-node-mailer/readme.md

         name: "john",
         address: "40 london Avenue, Canada"
     }],
-    //the name of the template on you root folder
+    //the name of the template on your root folder
     template: 'welcome_email'
 }, console.log)